← All posts

 Governed Memory

-That is exactly the kind of result that should matter to legal AI buyers.
-Not because they care about token accounting in the abstract, but because lower context waste usually means lower cost, lower latency, and a clearer execution path.
+Those are the kinds of paper-reported results legal AI buyers should understand.
+Not because token accounting is interesting in the abstract, but because lower context waste usually means lower cost, lower latency, and a clearer execution path.

 Source: